Homepage / Zinc

 First of all, it is present in the structure of more than 300 enzymes found in the human body.
 Among other things, it affects the synthesis of heme, insulin or aromatase.
 It contributes to the proper processing of proteins, which not only allows them to mature properly, but also enables the safe disposal of damaged ones.
 Zinc ions found in zinc proteases are also responsible for maintaining the proper structure of the protein skeleton, which holds cells in their proper places.

-Zinc - effects on the human body
+Zinc - action on the human body

 The element zinc is involved in countless processes in the human body.
 We zoom in on what exactly they are responsible for and how important they are for maintaining health and life.